-- Consider the specialized role of the behavioral health professional in the assessment and treatment of patients considering and undergoing metabolic bariatric surgery.
+- Elucidate the specialized role of behavioral health professionals in the assessment and treatment of individuals considering and undergoing metabolic bariatric surgery.

-- Explore psychosocial and biobehavioral issues commonly present in patients pursuing metabolic and bariatric surgery, changes that occur with surgery, and their association with outcomes.
+- Summarize psychosocial and behavioral issues commonly present in individuals pursuing metabolic and bariatric surgery, changes that occur with surgery, and their association with outcomes.

-- Recognize ethical decision-making scenarios in the treatment of patients undergoing metabolic and bariatric surgery and a process for navigating these scenarios.
+- Explore challenging clinical scenarios (including trauma, body image, weight recurrence, and the recommendation to delay surgery) in the treatment of patients pursuing and following metabolic and bariatric surgery and a process for navigating these scenarios.

 Panel: Optimization and outcome of revisional surgery for weight recurrence